 That’s the sort of dog he is.

 Like all large breeds, the Scottish Deerhound has a relatively short life expectancy of 8 to 11 years.
-They are big and strong dogs, but vulnerable to certain health concerns such as…
+They are big and robust dogs but vulnerable to specific health concerns such as…

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?